netdata/netdata/docs/Running-behind-nginx.md

 # Running Netdata Behind Nginx

+## Intro ##

 [Nginx](https://nginx.org/en/) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server used to host websites and applications of all sizes.

 The software is known for its low impact on memory resources, high scalability, and its modular, event-driven architecture which can offer secure, predictable performance.

+## Why Nginx

+Nginx is used and useful in cases when you do not want to access Netdata via the default `IP ADDRESS:19999`.
+With Nginx the data is accessed via human-readable domains such as `example.com` or `sub.example.com`.

+By default, Nginx is fast and lightweight out of the box.

+Nginx can be configured to secure your Netdata insights by the use of authentication to access the dashboard.

 To pass Netdata via a nginx, use this: